Illinois Articulation Agreement

-NEW!
 General Education Core Curriculum (GECC) Credential

 The General Education Core Curriculum (GECC) is a starting point for your transfer destination.
 The GECC consists of 37-41 credits of Illinois Articulation Initiative (IAI) general education courses taken from five different categories and are accepted by most public four-year institutions in the state of Illinois as well as many private institutions.
 This is not considered a degree or certificate, nor is it an industry recognized credential.

-The GECC Credential is designed for those students who are unsure about a career, major, or program, but plan on transferring to a four-year institution in Illinois.
+The GECC Credential is designed for students who are unsure about a career, major, or program, but plan on transferring to a four-year institution in Illinois.
 Completion of this credential ensures the student can seamlessly transfer to an in-state four-year institution, having satisfied their general education requirements.
 Student must maintain a GPA of 2.0 or higher in all courses to complete their GECC/IAI credential and are encouraged to speak with their transfer schools directly to determine if they are GECC/IAI participants.
 Students should also work with their transfer school directly to determine how coursework will be accepted.
 The GECC Credential is comprised of only Illinois Articulation Initiative (IAI) approved general education courses, many of which are offered online.